 Tobacco, wheat, rice, tobacco, cotton, banana, citrus fruits, olives, pineapple, poppy, rose and sugar beet are grown in this special region, which is Turkey’s tourism paradise.
 Check by clicking the website, to find awesome products by Realty Group Project.

 What are the Cities in the Mediterranean Region?

-Osmaniye, Osmaniye is a Mediterranean province that became a city after the district.
-In addition, one of the features of this province is that it meets about 80% of the country’s need in peanut and radish production.
+- Osmaniye: Osmaniye is a Mediterranean province that became a city after the district.
+In addition, one of the features of this province is that it meets about 80% of the country’s needs in peanut and radish production.

-Afyonkarahisar, Afyonkarahisar is a unique province that spread on two different regions, such as the province of Karaman.
+- Afyonkarahisar: Afyonkarahisar is a unique province that spreads to two different regions, such as the province of Karaman.

-Nigde, Nigde is a city that has two different climate types with its lands located in both the Central Anatolia and the Mediterranean region.
+- Nigde: Nigde is a city that has two different climate types with its lands located in both Central Anatolia and the Mediterranean region.

 What are the Seasonal Characteristics of the Mediterranean Region?

 The Mediterranean region is a region that includes the cities of the country located entirely on the southern coastline.
 Therefore, the type of climate felt is the Mediterranean climate.
 In this climate type, summers are hot and dry, while winters are rainy and warm.
 The average annual temperature is 18 Celcius degrees.
 This offers a wonderful atmosphere for tourism.

 What are the House Prices in Mediterranean Region?